Jas Johl

 Board Member

-Jas Johl is a writer and researcher.
-She has authored two collections of experimental short fiction, and has contributed to: TIME magazine, NPR, Newsweek, the Failed Novelists Society, and more.
-She is currently a visiting policy fellow at the Oxford Internet Institute at the University of Oxford.
+Jasdeep Johl is an Indian American writer and researcher.
+She has authored two collections of experimental short fiction, and has contributed to TIME, NPR, Newsweek, and The Failed Novelists Society Anthology, amongst others.
+She is currently a visiting policy fellow at the Oxford Internet Institute at the University of Oxford, where her work focuses on digital identity, privacy, and emerging technology.